Diversity and Inclusion

 Diversity and inclusion go hand-in-hand.
 Employees of all backgrounds who feel welcome and supported in bringing their authentic selves to work are more engaged, productive and committed to an organization’s mission and goals.

 BuckeyeLearn is a university-wide online training tool, allowing learning and training opportunities to be easily accessed by the university community of faculty, staff and student employees.
-Check out the following in person and online classes offered by the Office of Human Resources in Buckeye Learn.
+Check out the following instructor-led and online classes offered by the Office of Human Resources in Buckeye Learn.